lenymo/glennmccomb-com/README.md

 Comments are manage via [Disqus](https://disqus.com/) and are lazy-loaded using [disqusLoader](https://github.com/osvaldasvalutis/disqusLoader.js/) which you can learn about in [this CSS Tricks article](https://css-tricks.com/lazy-loading-disqus-comments/).

+## Node

+Recommended Node version is 20.

+This needs to be managed in Netlify as an environment variable at `Site Configuration -> Environment variables -> NODE_VERSION`.

 ## Hugo

-This codebase is currently optimised for Hugo v0.85.0.
+This codebase is currently optimised for Hugo v0.89.0.
 Hugo is installed and managed by Brew.

 Useful commands: